Create an MCP Agent

 - Optimize Pipelines: Ensure underlying pipelines are fast

-- Use Filters: Configure functions to return focused results
+- Use Filters: Configure tools to return focused results

 - Cache When Possible: Leverage Vectorize's built-in caching